SofiaSaeedAhmed/Quantum-Neural-Networks-Final-Year-Project/README.md

 **Graphing and visualisation:**
 * _graphs_: Generate all result graphs
 * _visualisationCIFAR_: Visualise CIFAR model predictions

+## Dataset Folders
+*_UCF20_: 20 folders, each containing videos

+*_temp_all_frames_: Temporary frames of all 20 classes in their respective folders

+*_output_results_: Output and .pth files of each model

+*MNIST Dataset: Downloads and loads in Python script from in-built `datasets` library

+*CIFAR-10 Dataset: Downloads and loads in Python script from in-built `datasets` library

+*Medical MNIST: Download ZIP folder from Kaggle